cssinjs/jss/docs/jss-plugin-camel-case.md

 ## Camel case syntax

-Once plugin is used, we can write CSS properties in camel case syntax.
+After using this plugin, we can write CSS properties in camel case syntax.

 ```javascript
 const styles = {